ThePaavero/git-notifications/README.md

 Subscribe to real time, native desktop notifications of version control events for a certain repository.

-*NOTE:* Only Beanstalk's event object schema is tested.
-BitBucket formatter exists, but isn't tested yet.
+*NOTE:* Only Beanstalk's and BitBucket's push event object schema is supported.

 ![Screenshot](/screenshot.png?raw=true "Screenshot")